kalrog-dev/fem_creative_agency_single-page_site/README.md

-# Frontend Mentor - Solution
+# FEM - Creative Agency

 This is my solution to the [Creative Agency](https://www.frontendmentor.io/challenges/creative-agency-singlepage-site-Pq6V3I2RM) challenge on Frontend Mentor.
 Some of its features include an image slider, overlapping sections and a mobile navigation.